Convert 200 G To Ounces

 Q1: Is 28.35 g/oz an exact conversion factor?

 A1: No, it's an approximation.
-The exact conversion factor is more complex, involving slightly more decimal places.
-However, 28.35 g/oz is sufficiently accurate for most practical purposes.
+In practice, the exact conversion factor is more complex, involving slightly more decimal places.
+On the flip side, 28.35 g/oz is sufficiently accurate for most practical purposes.

 Q2: How can I convert ounces to grams?